Festivals and Events

 El Buen Fin sign on a store

-Mexico’s version of the Black Friday/Cyber Monday shopping event —called El Buen Fin— has been running for over a decade now.
+Mexico’s version of the Black Friday/Cyber Monday shopping event —called El Buen Fin— has been running for well over a decade now.

-El Buen Fin in 2023
+El Buen Fin in 2024

 Each year since its inception in 2011, more retailers and service providers have joined in the event, which is coordinated by the federal government and various business associations.